aedobrowolski/3dimage/README.md

 ```

 By staring at the blank space between columns and relaxing your eyes you should
 be able to make the left and right columns overlap.
+Try zooming out in your
+browser (e.g. 70%) if you cannot get overlap easily.
 Instead of two columns you
 will see three columns and the middle column will appear in to contain text
 that recedes in space.